-Unfortunately, people have hurt the Earth to the point of irreparable damage.
+Unfortunately, people have hurt their community and neighborhood overall the Earth.
+I mean to the point of irreparable damage.
 However, luckily, as years pass by, it seems as if we are becoming more and more aware of the disastrous effects that decades of neglecting our Planet have brought upon it.
 And while there’s only so much we can do about the reversal of damage, it’s time that everyone stopped damaging it further!
 What we can do on an individual level, for instance, is focus on purifying our immediate surroundings.
 And we are hell-bent on helping you succeed in doing so!
-With that in mind, we’ve compiled a list of easy ways to help you make your neighborhood more eco-friendly.
+With that in mind, we’ve compiled a list of easy ways to help you make your community and neighborhood more eco-friendly.
 Or, at the very least, friendlier then it previously was.

 Is It Possible to Make Your Neighborhood More Eco-Friendly?